 HomeCalculatorGlossarySearchBooks

-So, how's your portfolio doing?
-Most people have no idea (and quite a few would probably rather keep it that way) but if you're a glutton for reality, this calculator is here to serve.
-Just give it the beginning and ending balance for a given time period, and any additions and withdrawals (including dividends not kept in the account) along the way.
+This calculator shows you how your portfolio is doing.
+Just give it your investment's beginning and ending balance for a given time period, and any additions and withdrawals (including dividends not kept in the account) along the way.

 Inputs